pureprofile/pureprofile-sdk-ios/README.md

 You have to pass the login token obtained at the login step detailed above and through the callback you will receive two integers, one for all available surveys and one for the count of paid surveys.

 ### Landscape support
 Some surveys are better displayed in landscape mode so from version 1.4.0 landscape support has been added for the surveys that require it.
-If your app already works in landscape there's nothing you need to do, landscape will automatically work for SDK too.
+If your app already works in landscape there's nothing you need to do, landscape will automatically work for the SDK too.
 If it doesn't, adding the code below, will add landscape support in your app but specifically for the Pureprofile SDK.
 Meaning that landscape will be enabled only when the SDK view controllers that can handle orientation changes will be in foreground.
 You don't have to take any other consideration for handling orientation changes in any of your view controllers as they will still work only in portrait mode.

 In your AppDelegate add the following code:
 ```swift